What is golfer’s elbow?

 In fact, golfer’s elbow sometimes goes by the name “pitcher’s elbow,” as baseball pitchers are at high risk of developing the condition.
 People who frequently bowl, rake, use screwdrivers or hammers, or paint are also at risk.
 Fortunately, a combination of rest and physical therapy are usually enough to diminish pain and discomfort.

 What causes golfer’s elbow?

 Golfer’s elbow is a result of repeated or one-time damage to the muscles and tendons that connect the elbow to the wrist.
 The single most common cause of golfer’s elbow is chronic overuse, which can cause repeated stress on the tendons that may result in small tears.

 While the name may lead patients to believe that golf is the only cause of the condition, a number of sports, occupations, and activities can cause medial epicondylitis.
 Common culprits include tennis, baseball, archery, football, weightlifting, construction, plumbing, and carpentry.
 Any activity that places chronic stress on the elbow or wrist can place patients at risk of developing golfer’s elbow.

 The most common causes of golfer’s elbow include:

 - Golf or racket sports

 Luna’s physical therapists

 treat golfer’s elbow

-Luna’s physical therapists across the Bay Area, Los Angeles, and Orange County can help you to create a golfer’s elbow recovery plan that’s tailored to your condition and needs.
+Luna’s physical therapists can help you to create a golfer’s elbow recovery plan that’s tailored to your condition and needs.
 With years of experience treating patients with a variety of tendon-related conditions, our licensed PTs are dedicated to helping you return to the activities you love as soon and as safely as possible.